 Military band members returning from WWII formed the Brockville Civic Band.
 Re-organized as the Brockville Concert Band in 1974, the BCB inherited a musical tradition (and actual sheet music) from Civic and military bands dating back to the turn of the 20th century.

 The Brockville Museum has accepted a number of Band items into their archives.
 The items can be accessed through the Museum’s online collections database.

 Since 1995, the Band's musical director has been trumpeter/French horn player and (now retired) music/technology teacher Lance Besharah.
 Lance holds a B.A. in Music Education from St. Francis Xavier University in Antigonish, NS and an Honours Tech Specialist qualification from Queens University in Kingston, ON.

 Lance taught music in Nova Scotia, then returned to Ontario (Brockville) where he taught private music lessons and repaired musical instruments.
 At this time Lance first joined the Brockville Concert Band - as a trumpet player.
 In 1980, with no teaching jobs available in music, he started a custom cabinet-making business which he operated successfully for many years.
-When the musical director of the Brockville Concert Band, Lance’s lifelong friend Howard Alexander, was offered a job opportunity in Newfoundland, Lance took over as musical director of the Brockville Concert Band for the first time.
-Lance also taught a music history and appreciation course at St. Lawrence College for four sessions.
-As fate would have it, in 1995 his cabinet shop burned down and an opening for a construction tech teacher became available at Thousand Islands Secondary School.
+Lance later became the musical director of the Brockville Concert Band and taught a music history and appreciation course at St. Lawrence College for four sessions.
+In 1995 his cabinet shop burned down and an opening for a construction tech teacher became available at Thousand Islands Secondary School.
 Within a few years, the music teacher position also became vacant and Lance now had the opportunity to marry all of his loves.
 His lifelong interest in the wood lathe developed into turning wood as an art and ultimately opening a woodturning school and gallery (Turning North).